Add Text Here...

 (l to r): London as a boy in Oklahoma City; Parents Evalyn and Harry London; London on the Classen High School football team.

 Dr. J. Phillip “Jack” London was the Executive Chairman and Chairman of the Board of CACI International Inc (NYSE).
 Founded in 1962, CACI is a $5.7 billion IT solutions company with 20,000 employees in 155 offices worldwide.
 London served as CACI’s President and CEO (1984-2007).
 Dr. London is known today as the founder of the modern-day CACI, growing the company from a small professional services firm to become a world leader today.
-In his over 47 years of senior leadership within CACI, London designed the company for primary support to the U.S. Armed Forces by providing the most advanced information technology and network/communications solutions for high priority national security missions.
+In his over 47 years of senior leadership at CACI, London designed the company for primary support to the U.S. Armed Forces by providing advanced information technology and network/communications solutions for high priority national security missions.